chrisspre/EdmGraph/.github/instructions/xtofs.instructions.md

 - when dealing with Dictionaries, prefer to use `TryGetValue` for lookups over `ContainsKey` followed by an indexer access
 - use `IEnumerable<T>` for method parameters and return types when possible
 - be diligent to mark classes and methods as `sealed` or `static` when appropriate
+- always use curly braces for single line if, while, for, foreach statements